 Like gabapentin, pregabalin’s mechanism of action in treating the symptoms of fibromyalgia remains poorly understood.
 However, scientific research suggests that pregabalin may help to limit the number of signals sent by nerve cells.

-Because the going theory is that fibromyalgia pain is caused by overactive nerve cells, pregabalin’s nerve-dampening effects may be the reason patients with fibromyalgia respond positively to this treatment.
+The current theory holds that fibromyalgia pain is caused by overactive nerve cells, pregabalin’s nerve-dampening effects may explain why patients with fibromyalgia respond positively to this treatment.

 What Are the Side Effects of These Medications?